g0nchy/password-assesor/README.md

 **Note:** The password strength criteria can be adjusted by modifying the constants (e.g., WEAK_PASSWORD_THRESHOLD, POOR_PASSWORD_THRESHOLD, etc.) in the code.

+## Verbose Mode

+You can also run the program with the `-v` or `--verbose` flag to display verbose information about the password, including the number of uppercase letters, lowercase letters, numbers, and special characters.

+Examples: `./password-assesor -v` or `./password-assessor --verbose`

 ## Dependencies

 This project uses the CS50 library to handle user input.
 To compile and run the program, you'll need to have the CS50 library installed on your system.